Mathew Gloag Building in Kinnoull Street

 2 Comments

 The original Perth Museum was built in 1822-1824.
-The current building in Bridge Lane was required to house the amalgamation of the Marshall Monument collection with that of the PSNS.
-On opening the new Perth Museum in the former City Hall in 2024, this will become Perth Art Gallery.
-The Perth Art Gallery which had previously been sited on the top floor of the Sandeman Library was included to form the Perth Art Gallery and Museum.
-The statue is of Thomas Hay Marshall who as Lord Provost did much to shape Perth as it is to-day stands in the rotunda.…
+This imposing building at 78 George Street was required to house the amalgamation of the Marshall Monument collection with that of the PSNS.
+It was known for many years as Perth Art Gallery and Museum.
+On opening the new Perth Museum in the former City Hall in 2024, this building became Perth Art Gallery.
+Also at this time the J D Fergusson art collection was moved from its previous home in Perth Waterworks to this building.
+The previous Perth Art Gallery which had previously been sited on the top floor of the…

 Former Perth Academy in Rose Terrace